 To bypass restrictive firewalls: Some organizations (schools, businesses) block access to certain online content over their networks.

 Using a VPN may bypass these blocks by running over common ports such as 53 (DNS) or 443 (HTTPS) or by using other obfuscation measures.
 Such networks would very likely block Tor connections.

 Torrenting: P2P file-sharing can be risky, so masking your IP address makes sense.
 A VPN will achieve this while providing you with much better speeds than if you were using Tor.

 Tor would be recommended to achieve the following:

-However, make sure you don’t log into any of your personal accounts while using Tor, or you’ll be de-anonymizing yourself.
+However, ensure you don’t log into any of your accounts while using Tor, or you’ll de-anonymize yourself.